jbcoe/polymorphic_value/draft.md

 * _Remarks_: The second constructor shall not participate in overload resolution unless `U*` is convertible to `T*`.

-* _Effects_: Potentially moves constructs the owned object (if the dynamic type of the owned object is no-throw move-constructible).
+* _Effects_: Ownership of the resource managed by `p` is transferred to the constructed `polymorphic_value`.
+Potentially move constructs the owned object (if the dynamic type of the owned object is no-throw move-constructible).
 If `p` has a custom copier and deleter then the copier and deleter of the `polymorphic_value` constructed are the same as those in `p`.

 * _Throws_: `bad_alloc` if required storage cannot be obtained.

 * _Postconditions_:  `*this` contains the old value of `p`. `p` is empty.

-[Note this can allow an implementation to avoid the need for dynamic memory allocation.]
+[Note: This constructor can allow an implementation to avoid the need for dynamic memory allocation.]

 ### X.Z.4 Class template `polymorphic_value` destructor [polymorphic_value.dtor]